Trademark Productions Master Terms & Conditions of Services

 Schedule A – Website Development & Design Services

-TM designs and develops websites based on current best practices and web development standards at the time of project execution.
-TM will use common languages and technologies in its web development that will be able to be utilized or modified by most professional web developers.
+PA designs and develops websites based on current best practices and web development standards at the time of project execution.
+PA will use common languages and technologies in its web development that will be able to be utilized or modified by most professional web developers.
 These languages include, but are not limited to, HTML, JavaScript, CSS, PHP, MySQL, and their derivatives.
 The final product, at the time of release, will be free of any hidden code, encrypted code (unless a part of a third-party application), obfuscation, or any known security holes.

-Client acknowledges that it is the Client’s responsibility to maintain their website after it has been delivered, including, but not limited to, the security, code, software, functionality, hosting environment, domain name, SSL certificates, or any other item or task that is needed to maintain a fully functioning and secure website, unless otherwise agreed to in writing and compensated via a maintenance agreement with TM.
-The client understands and acknowledges that TM is in no way responsible or liable for changes or the effects of changes made to the website, its software or parts, by the Client or a third party.
+Client acknowledges that it is the Client’s responsibility to maintain their website after it has been delivered, including, but not limited to, the security, code, software, functionality, hosting environment, domain name, SSL certificates, or any other item or task that is needed to maintain a fully functioning and secure website, unless otherwise agreed to in writing and compensated via a maintenance agreement with PA.
+The client understands and acknowledges that PA is in no way responsible or liable for changes or the effects of changes made to the website, its software or parts, by the Client or a third party.

-It is the Client’s responsibility to maintain its website and associated assets after it has been delivered, including, but not limited to the security, code, software, functionality, hosting environment, domain name, SSL certificates, or any other item or task that is needed to maintain a fully functioning and secure website, unless otherwise explicitly agreed to in writing and compensated via an agreement with TM.
+It is the Client’s responsibility to maintain its website and associated assets after it has been delivered, including, but not limited to the security, code, software, functionality, hosting environment, domain name, SSL certificates, or any other item or task that is needed to maintain a fully functioning and secure website, unless otherwise explicitly agreed to in writing and compensated via an agreement with PA.

-The client is responsible for providing TM with all content, imagery, feedback, and approvals at various points throughout their project, for the completion of their project, unless otherwise agreed to in writing or specified in this agreement.
-This includes all words, pictures, videos, logins, access to information, opinions, feedback, or other assets as needed by TM in the completion of the Work Product.
+The client is responsible for providing PA with all content, imagery, feedback, and approvals at various points throughout their project, for the completion of their project, unless otherwise agreed to in writing or specified in this agreement.
+This includes all words, pictures, videos, logins, access to information, opinions, feedback, or other assets as needed by PA in the completion of the Work Product.
 Manipulation of images or other assets provided by the client will be charged on a per-hour basis unless included in the proposal.
-Client acknowledges that their timely participation is needed in order to complete their project and that failure to provide such feedback, confirmations, acceptances, or assets within the timeframe requested will result in their project being delayed, stalled, paused, rescheduled, or canceled, per the terms of this agreement, and at TM’s discretion.
+Client acknowledges that their timely participation is needed in order to complete their project and that failure to provide such feedback, confirmations, acceptances, or assets within the timeframe requested will result in their project being delayed, stalled, paused, rescheduled, or canceled, per the terms of this agreement, and at PA’s discretion.

 Schedule B – Custom Web Software Development Services